mmtdgn/enum-dictionary/README.md

 ## Usage
 1. Only one dictionary usage
   a.
 Define your own enum
   b.
-Create an `abstract class` and inherit by `EDictInitiliazer` class and declare your value types.(Look at examples)
+Inherit any Dictionary class from under `Enum Dictionary` class into your own class.
   c.
+Or define your Dictionary, Create an `abstract class` and inherit by `EDictInitiliazer` class and declare your value types.(Look at examples)
+  d.
 Inherit this base class to any desired class.
 Dictionary defined and serialized by base class. (it is also derived from monobehaviour)
-  d.
+  e.
 Set your data from Inspector and it's ready to use.
 2. Multi-Conditional usage
   a.
 Define your own enum
   b.
 Create an `Interface` and define `EnumDictionaryBase` list property